jesusmaldonado/table-download/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (after `npm i`:

 ### `npm start`